 Academic Preparation for Admission into Texas Medical (MD) Program

-There are eleven medical schools in Texas; ten allopathic medical schools award the M.D. degree and one osteopathic medical school awards the D.O. degree.
-The academic preparation and clinical experience required is similar at all of the medical schools with primary care (general practice,pediatrics, internal medicine, and obstetrics) emphasized.
+There are fourteen medical schools in Texas; eleven allopathic medical schools award the M.D. degree and three osteopathic medical school award the D.O. degree.
+There is one new developing school, The University of Houston will be allopathic and is currently seeking accreditation.
+Sam Houston State recently received pre-accreditation status and will be accepting applications for entry year 2020.
+The academic preparation and clinical experience required is similar at all of the medical schools.

-Medical schools require no specific academic major but do require a core of:
+Medical schools require no specific academic major but do require:

 - 8 hours general chemistry

 - 6 hours of English